Mustafa Cerić

-Mustafa Cerić ([mustafaː tserit͡ɕ], born 5 February 1952) is a Bosnian imam who served as the Grand Mufti (Reis-ul-Ulema) of Bosnia and Herzegovina and is currently president of the World Bosniak Congress.
-He was also a candidate for a Bosniak member of the Presidency of Bosnia and Herzegovina at the 2014 general election.
+Mustafa ef.
+Cerić ([mustafaː tserit͡ɕ], born 5 February 1952) is a Bosnian cleric who served as the Grand Mufti of Bosnia and Herzegovina from 1993 to 2012, and is currently president of the World Bosniak Congress.
+In the 2014 general election, he ran for a seat in the Presidency of Bosnia and Herzegovina as a Bosniak member, but was not elected.

 Cerić ensured that Islam is a strong element of Bosniak nationalism and has argued that Bosnia and Herzegovina should become a Bosniak nation state as Croats and Serbs already have their own nation states, Croatia and Serbia.

 Life

 Cerić graduated from the Gazi Husrev-beg Madrasa in Sarajevo and received a scholarship to Al-Azhar University in Cairo, Egypt.
 He then returned to Yugoslavia, where he became an Imam.
 In 1981, he accepted the position of Imam at the Islamic Cultural Center of Greater Chicago (ICC) in Northbrook, Illinois and lived in the United States for several years.

 During his time in the United States, he learned English and earned a Ph.D. degree in Islamic Studies at the University of Chicago.
 After his studies, he left the ICC and returned to Yugoslavia and became an Imam again in a learning center in Zagreb in 1987.

-Cerić led the Islamic Community of Bosnia and Herzegovina since 1993.
+Cerić led the Islamic Community of Bosnia and Herzegovina since April 1993.
 He officially became the Grand Mufti of Bosnia and Herzegovina in 1999.
-He was replaced as reis-ul-ulema in 2012 by Husein Kavazović.
+He was replaced as Grand Mufti on 19 November 2012 by Husein Kavazović.
 In 2011, Cerić was one of the founders of the Bosniak Academy of Sciences and Arts.
-In December 2012, Cerić was one of the founders of the World Bosniak Congress, and serves as its president.
+In December 2012, he was one of the founders of the World Bosniak Congress, and serves as its president.

 Membership

-He is one of the signatories of A Common Word Between Us and You, an open letter by Islamic scholars to Christian leaders, calling for peace and understanding.
+Cerić is one of the signatories of A Common Word Between Us and You, an open letter by Islamic scholars to Christian leaders, calling for peace and understanding.
 Cerić is also a member of the Committee of Conscience fighting against the Holocaust denial.

 Awards

-He was the co-recipient of the 2003 UNESCO Felix Houphouet-Boigny Peace Prize and recipient of the International Council of Christians and Jews Annual Sternberg Award “for exceptional contribution to interfaith understanding."
+Cerić was the co-recipient of the 2003 UNESCO Felix Houphouet-Boigny Peace Prize and recipient of the International Council of Christians and Jews Annual Sternberg Award “for exceptional contribution to interfaith understanding."
 He also received the 2007 Theodor-Heuss-Stiftung award for his contribution to spreading and strengthening democracy."

 In 2007, he was named the recipient of the Lifetime Achievement Award by the Association of Muslim Social Scientists UK “in recognition of his distinguished contributions to better understanding between Faiths, outstanding scholarship, for promoting a climate of respect and peaceful co-existence, and a wider recognition of the place of faith in Europe and the West.”

 He was a 2008 recipient of Eugen Biser Foundation award for his efforts in promoting understanding and peace between Islamic and Christian thought.
 In 2008, Cerić accepted the invitation of Tony Blair to be on the advisory council of the Tony Blair Faith Foundation.